 To apply for this program, please complete the George Mason University Admissions Application.

 Applicants should have demonstrated a high aptitude for quantitative reasoning, applied mathematics, and physical science.
-Applicants should have an undergraduate degree from a regionally accredited institution with a GPA of at least 3.00 in undergraduate work, and a GRE verbal plus quantitative score of 301 (1,100 on the old scale).
+Applicants should have an undergraduate degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent with a GPA of at least 3.00 in undergraduate work, and a GRE verbal plus quantitative score of 301 (1,100 on the old scale).
 To apply, prospective students should submit a completed George Mason University Admissions Application, a current résumé, three letters of recommendation, an expanded goals statement, and two copies of official transcripts from each college and graduate institution attended.
 An official report of scores obtained on the GRE-GEN should also be officially reported by ETS.
 The GRE requirement for admission to the doctoral programs can be waived if the student holds a master's degree from a regionally accredited U.S. institution.
 TOEFL scores are required of all international applicants who have not completed a master's degree in the United States.

 For policies governing all graduate programs, see AP.6 Graduate Policies.